Reality Keyer and Fine Tuning

 Reality Keyer node is used for image-based keying technology.
 The pins are:

-CleanPlate: This can either be a color from COLOR node or distorted RENDER output of CYCLORAMA node.
+- CleanPlate: This can either be a color from

-Mask: This can either be a combination of 3D Geometry masks or distorted MASK output of CYCLORAMA node.
+- Mask: This can either be a combination of 3D Geometry masks or distorted

-HardMaskHorzBlur: When the lighting, cyclorama background color, and the camera are optimized, Reality Keyer will only require small adjustments.
-While working on different modes you can use OUTPUT property of the REALITY KEYER node as below:
+- HardMaskHorzBlur: When the lighting, cyclorama background color and camera is optimized, Reality Keyer will only require small adjustments.
+While working on different modes you can use

 After setting up the clean plate, here is the suggested workflow for fine-tuning Reality Keyer.
 These are the main steps in the keying process: